Jane the Virgin: Cancelled spin-off

 On December 3, 2018, it was announced that The CW was developing a possible spin-off of the series to launch in the 2019–20 television series.
-The potential series was conceived and written by Jane the Virgin writer and co-executive producer Valentina Garza as "a soapy, telenovela-inspired anthology series in the tradition of [its parent series] where each season was based on a different fictional novel [written by] Jane and narrated by Gina Rodriguez, who would reprise her role in the spin-off.
+The potential series was conceived and written by Jane the Virgin writer and co-executive producer Valentina L. Garza as "a soapy, telenovela-inspired anthology series in the tradition of [its parent series] where each season was based on a different fictional novel [written by] Jane and narrated by Gina Rodriguez, who would reprise her role in the spin-off.
 On January 23, 2019, the spin-off, titled Jane the Novela, was ordered to pilot at The CW.
 In February 2019, it was announced that Jacqueline Grace Lopez was cast as the main character, Estela.
 On March 7, 2019, it was announced that Marcia Cross was cast as Renata.
 On March 15, 2019 Hunter Parrish was cast as Felix, one of two male leads.
 Remy Hii was cast as the second male lead Luen on March 19, 2019.

 On May 7, 2019, it was announced that the spin-off would not be moving forward.

 Remake

+An Arabic remake of the series titled Miss Farah, starring Asmaa Abulyazeid in the titular role, was released on December 29, 2019.
+It premiered on MBC 4, Shahid.net.
+Dubai One was developing their own version of the series, Jane the Virgin with Sally Wally along with their production company, S Productions in partnership with Propagate Content.
+The series was greenlit for a 110-episodes of fifth and final season.

-A Korean remake of the series titled as Woori the Virgin starring Im Soo-hyang in titular role was released on May 9, 2022 aired by Seoul Broadcasting System.
+A Korean remake titled Woori the Virgin consisting of 14 episodes started airing on SBS TV on 9 May 2022.